TILTshift Dance

 *Recommendation - Socks and pants (or leg coverings) are highly recommended, as well as clothing that covers the shoulders.
 Knee pads are optional.

-Khmala Somphanh
+Khamla Somphanh

 Khamla Somphanh is a Teaching Artist and Dance Maker dedicated to supporting all movers.
 Movement generation across all disciplines inspires and informs her practice.
 She attained a Certification in the Theory and Practice of Horton Pedagogy from The Alvin Ailey School in NYC and received her Bachelor of Arts in Performing Arts from Saint Mary’s College of California.
 Khamla has performed, taught, and choreographed throughout the country.